michaseyi/AirBnB_clone/README.md

 ## **The Console Overview**

 The console marks the beginning of the ALX AirBnb Project.
-It entails creating a command line interface to manage objects and a file storage engine to persist them to disk.
+It entails creating a command line interpreter to manage objects and a file storage engine to persist them to disk.
 The file storage is temporary and it would be later moved to a database.

 <br>